About

 • integrated communications, including public speaking, design, newswriting, and outreach

-• land-based and environmental education
+• land-based learning and environmental education

 • sustainability initiatives